Flightex/external-database/README.md

 ## Requests
 To make requests, please follow the following format below.
-You can also use our client (where you won't really have to worry about these requests) which will be available to the public soon.
+You can also use our client (where you won't really have to worry about these requests).
+Our client is available [here](https://github.com/Flightex/external-database-client).

 > ⚠️ **Notice**: This database uses a `key`, `value` system where your `key` is the name or title of what you're storing and the `value` is the content you are storing under the `key`.